Contact Us

 3) Do you work with children with behavioral challenges?

-That being said, there are some unique situations where a child's behavioral needs require more support than I can offer.
+That being said, there are some unique situations where a child's behavioral needs require more support than we can offer.
 This is determined on a case by case basis but examples include: continuous self injurious behavior, significant physical or verbal aggression, and/or inappropriate sexual behavior.
-In these cases, the child should be under the care of a multidisciplinary team that includes a psychiatrist and specifically-trained mental health/behavioral professionals.
+In these cases, the child should be under the care of a multidisciplinary team that includes a psychiatrist and specifically-trained mental health professionals.

 4) My child was diagnosed with autism and our pediatrician recommended both ABA & OT.
 Should we do both?